awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-crawler-classifiers.md

   The XML tag designating the element that contains each record in an XML document being parsed\.
 Note that this cannot identify a self\-closing element \(closed by `/>`\)\.
 An empty row element that contains only attributes can be parsed as long as it ends with a closing tag \(for example, `<row item_a="A" item_b="B"></row>` is okay, but `<row item_a="A" item_b="B" />` is not\)\.

+## CreateJsonClassifierRequest Structure<a name="aws-glue-api-crawler-classifiers-CreateJsonClassifierRequest"></a>

+Specifies a JSON classifier for `CreateClassifier` to create\.

+**Fields**

++ `Name` – String, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.
+Required\.

+  The name of the classifier\.

++ `JsonPath` – String\.
+Required\.

+  A `JsonPath` string defining the JSON data for the classifier to classify\.
+AWS Glue supports a subset of JsonPath, as described in [Writing JsonPath Custom Classifiers](https://docs.aws.amazon.com/glue/latest/dg/custom-classifier.html#custom-classifier-json)\.

+## UpdateJsonClassifierRequest Structure<a name="aws-glue-api-crawler-classifiers-UpdateJsonClassifierRequest"></a>

+Specifies a JSON classifier to be updated\.

+**Fields**

++ `Name` – String, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.
+Required\.

+  The name of the classifier\.

++ `JsonPath` – String\.

+  A `JsonPath` string defining the JSON data for the classifier to classify\.
+AWS Glue supports a subset of JsonPath, as described in [Writing JsonPath Custom Classifiers](https://docs.aws.amazon.com/glue/latest/dg/custom-classifier.html#custom-classifier-json)\.

 ## Operations<a name="aws-glue-api-crawler-classifiers-actions"></a>

 + [CreateClassifier Action \(Python: create\_classifier\)](#aws-glue-api-crawler-classifiers-CreateClassifier)